Ice Cube Comes Under Fire After Trump Administration Announces He Worked With Them On “Contract With Black America”

 However…

-Meanwhile, Trump’s band of bootlickin’ sycophants are THRILLED to have a high-profile Black celebrity who is seeped in the hip-hop community who is willing “lead” us to some fictitious promised land.
+Meanwhile, Trump’s band of bootlickin’ sycophants are THRILLED to have a high-profile Black celebrity who is seeped in the hip-hop community and who is willing to “lead” us to some fictitious promised land.

+The rapper confirmed the news via Twitter on Wednesday (Oct.
+14) tweeting, “Facts: I put out the CWBA.
+Both parties contacted me.
+Dems said we’ll address the CWBA after the election.
+Trump campaign made some adjustments to their plan after talking to us about the CWBA.”

-Cube tried to “clarify” his position but the damage is already done.
+Cube tried to “clarify” his position but the damage was already done.

 Again, the election is 19 days away and NOW Cube feels it appropriate to allow these people to use him for their devices.
-If he is willing to work with Trump and his people at this late hour “because he might win” then he must be planning to vote for him because as dumb as this whole debacle is, it will be even stupider to do all this then vote for Biden or not vote at all.
+If he is willing to work with Trump and his people at this late hour “because he might win,” then he must be planning to vote for him because as dumb as this whole debacle is, it will be even stupider to do all this then vote for Biden or not vote at all.

+Ice Cube was expected to appear on CNN for an interview, Thursday with Chris Cuomo.
+Looks like it was cancelled too:

+The contract pushes for the White House to help achieve racial economic justice and equality for Black folks through representation, prison reform, and finance, all of which Trump and his goons have shown little importance to when addressing a better future for Black America.
+It’s important you do your part and get out to the polls while you can.
+November 3rd is slowly approaching.

 Comments